DraftKings, FanDuel call off daily fantasy sports merger | WHIZ News

 The companies announced their merger last November after a high stakes advertising war that brought regulatory scrutiny and legal challenges down on the industry, which some consider as essentially selling illegal online sports betting.

-He suggests DraftKings is in the better position to weather whatever comes next.
+He suggested DraftKings is in the better position to weather whatever comes next.

 “If the two companies have to go back to war, I’d put my money on DraftKings,” Barbarisi said.
 “Through the merger process, DraftKings operated as if the merger was no guarantee.
 It raised money and continued to push the envelope and grow the brand.
 FanDuel didn’t raise money, and its new initiatives weren’t as aggressive.
 That has left DraftKings in the stronger position now that the time to play nice is over, and they have to compete for market share again.”